 With our oceans filling up with plastics, and climate change virtually threatening all ecosystems and species on Earth, choosing the best packaging solution was not a decision we made lightly at People4Ocean.
-After thorough research and weighing the pros and cons of each packaging solutions available at large scale in Australia, we opted for the solution you see today on our store.
+After thorough research and weighing the pros and cons of each packaging solutions available at large scale we opted for the Aus made solution you see today on our store.

 Our sunscreen tubes are made from a special type of plastic, derived from the sugar cane plant instead of conventional plastic which is normally derived from petroleum sources (fossil fuels).
-Our tubes are also 100% manufactured in Australia using solar power and are kerbside recyclable.
+Our tubes are also 100% Aus mad and manufactured using solar power and are kerbside recyclable.
 Here are the main factors that determined People4Ocean packaging solutions:

 Australian sourced packaging is definitely a must for our team.
 We are proud to offer our products in tubes that are 100% Australian-made.
 This allows us to contribute to our local economy, supporting employment in Australia as well as ensuring high ethical and environmental manufacturing standards, which are not always matched in other manufacturing countries like China.
 Alternative packagings - such as aluminium jars or tubes - can only be sourced overseas (therefore impacting on our ethical and environmental benchmarks).
 Having our tubes manufactured in Australia also significantly reduces our carbon foot print by not importing empty tubes (containing air).
 According to a report published by the Guardian (UK) “just one of the world’s largest container ships can emit about as much pollution as 50 million cars.